VirmarSosa/Data-Collection/README.md

 The titles and preview text of the news articles were scraped and extracted.

 The scraped information was stored in the specified Python data structure—specifically, a list of dictionaries.
-(10 points)

 Part 2: